FAQ

 What is a custom keyboard?

-Can custom keyboards access the internet?
+Can a custom keyboard access the internet?

 KeyboardKit